davidben/x509-alg-none/draft-ietf-lamps-x509-alg-none.md

 in contexts where an X.509 application was ignoring the self-signature, id-unsigned will also be ignored, but more efficiently.

+In other contexts, applications may require modifications.
+For example, an application that uses self-signedness in interpreting its local configuration may need to modify its configuration model or user interface before using an unsigned certificate as a trust anchor.

 # Security Considerations

 If an application uses a self-signature when constructing a subject-only